Wireless Quantum Key Distribution in Indoor Environments: Secret Key Rate Analysis

 In this section, we present the rate analysis for our QKD system.
 The secret key generation rate, defined here as the probability of obtaining a secret key bit per transmitted quantum signal, is one of the key figures of merit for QKD systems.
-It will be affected by the amount of noise or eavesdropping activities, modeled by quantum bit error rate (QBER) of the system.
+It will be affected by the amount of quantum bit error rate (QBER) of the system.
 The latter depends on the ambient noise and eavesdropping activities.
 QBER is defined as the ratio of non-identical bits in the sifted bits of Alice and Bob and the total number of sifted bits.
 In QKD protocols, if QBER is above a certain level, the protocol is aborted.
-In this section, we calculate the relevant key rate parameters in the normal operating mode of the system, when there is no eavesdropper present.
+In this section, we calculate the relevant key rate parameters for the three encoding techniques described in section \ref{Sec:Syst}, in the normal operating mode of the system, when there is no eavesdropper present.